 This leaves the last two factors that really matter.
 Singapore’s security agencies must do more in terms of detection and response.

 Last week, after the SMRT incident, it came as a surprise to many Singaporeans that there were no closed-circuit television cameras on the track between the stations.
 Also, during the Little India riot, the police response was less than adequate.

-No doubt the level of training in the Singapore Police Force and our security forces is top-notch, but the question is whether the relevant authorities are applying the right technology to the job.
+No doubt the level of training in the Singapore Police Force and our security forces is top-notch, but the question is whether the relevant authorities are applying the right tech solution to the job.

 Early detection of a suspicious item or person could allow for a swift response, thereby preventing a major disaster.
-Through facial recognition and gait identification, wanted persons can also be detected.
+Through technology, facial recognition and gait identification detect wanted persons easily.

 The resources are there, and it is crucial that Singapore keeps its security technology up to date.